batcholi/Archean_wiki/src/xenoncode/hud.md

-screen_w ; returns the width of the game window screen_h ; returns the height of the game window fov ; returns the player's camera field of view (radians)
+screen_w ; returns the width of the game window screen_h ; returns the height of the game window fov ; returns the player's camera field of view (radians) aim_distance ; returns the distance of whatever the player is aiming at in meters

 mouse_x ; returns the x position of the mouse on the game window mouse_y ; returns the y position of the mouse on the game window